actiquest-dev/actiquest.github.io/getting-started/faq.md

 ### How does Actiq plan to foster community-driven AI training?
 What is the DAO’s role in model training, and how does Actiq ensure high-quality contributions?

-Actiq’s approach to fostering community-driven AI training centers on using a decentralized autonomous organization (DAO) structure, where users and stakeholders collectively contribute to and oversee model improvements.
+> *Actiq’s approach to fostering community-driven AI training centers on using a decentralized autonomous organization
+> (DAO) structure, where users and stakeholders collectively contribute to and oversee model improvements*.

 1. **Role of the DAO in AI Model Training**
 	- Data Curation and Model Refinement: The DAO enables Actiq’s community members to participate in the curation of training data and suggest model refinements.